Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Create_UAN_Boot_Images.md

      create mode 100644 group_vars/Application_UAN/vars.yml
     ```

+9. Verify that a default route will be configured.

+    By default, no default route is set.
+The expectation is that customers either enable the CAN, or configure `uan_interfaces` correctly for their network.

+    If `uan_interfaces` is not configured for a customer's network to enable a default route, the CAN may enabled with the following setting:
+    ```bash
+    ncn-m001# # cat group_vars/Application_UAN/vars.yaml
+    ---
+    uan_can_setup: yes
+    ```

+    **Warning:** If the CAN is not enabled, or the customer has not configured `uan_interfaces`, the UAN will fail CFS Node Personalization for tasks like LDAP, PE, and WLM.

-9. Verify that the System Layout Service \(SLS\) and the `uan_interfaces` configuration role refer to the Mountain Node Management Network by the same name.
+10. Verify that the System Layout Service \(SLS\) and the `uan_interfaces` configuration role refer to the Mountain Node Management Network by the same name.
 Skip this step if there are no Mountain cabinets in the HPE Cray EX system.

     a.
 Edit the roles/uan\_interfaces/tasks/main.yml file and change the line that reads
     `url: http://cray-sls/v1/search/networks?name=MNMN` to read